Bose QuietComfort 45 Review

 Bose’s latest effort in the QuietComfort series offers excellent noise cancellation, good audio, and an updated design.
 In that respect, they’re as good as they’ve ever been.
-If you’re in need of smarts and customisable features though, the QC 45 are rather sparse.
+However, if you’re in need of smarts and customisable features then the QC 45’s offering is bare at the moment.

 - Excellent noise cancellation